Anselmo Ralph: Career

 On February 14, 2009, he released his third album O Cupido (as a double CD and DVD), produced by Aires (Aires no Beat), recorded in Bom Som Studios as well as in South African Jazzworx and mastered by Mike Manitshana.
 Promotional concert on Pavilhão Da Cidadela attracted more than 40,000 in 2 days.

 Anselmo Ralph pre-released his maxi single "A Dor do Cupido" in 2011 that was certified four time platinum in Portugal.
 The fourth album A Dor do Cupido was released in March 2011 in collaboration with the Swiss Klasszik label and producers Nellson Klasszik and Dji Tafinha.
 Hit singles from the album included "Não Me Toca","Animal", "Está Dificil", "Recuar" and "O Que é Que Andianta" Feat Bruno M. He gave more than 50 concerts to promote the album.
 It has reached number 2 on the Portuguese Albums Chart.
 The song Não Me Toca reached number 2 on the Portuguese singles chart.

 In 2012, he participated in the collective musical project "Team De Sonho" (literally The Dream Team" in Portuguese), singing on 5 of the 17-track release.
 The collective gave two big concerts in Johannesburg and Maputo.

 He also released his own compilation Best of Anselmo Ralph with one unpublished song as potential single titled "Sem Ti" engaging in a further tour in Angola.
 Best of Anselmo Ralph, reached number 5 position on the Portugal Albums Top 30 chart.
 In 2015, Ralph signed on with Sony Music to record three albums in Spanish with the first record set to be released in 2016.

 From 2014 to 2018, Anselmo Ralph was a coach on The Voice Portugal, broadcast on RTP 1.
 In 2014, he was also a coach on The Voice Kids Portugal, the junior version of The Voice Portugal.
-He returned as a coach in 2022, 2023, and 2025 on The Voice Generations.
+He returned as a coach on The Voice Generations, serving on the panel for four seasons since 2022.